Huimincheng2015/Huimincheng.github.io/_pages/cv.md

 -**Education**

-* Ph.D in Statistics, University of Georgia, USA, 2020
+* Ph.D. in Statistics, University of Georgia, GA 08/2018-present
-* B.S. in Mathematics and Applied Mathematics, Tsinghua University, China, 2015
+* M.S. in Statistics, Central University of Finance and Economics, Beijing, China 09/2015-07/2017
+* B.S. in Statistics, Hubei Unversity of Economics, Wuhan, China 09/2011-07/2015

 -**Skills**